-Whilst the vibrant colours of Sicilian handicrafts can be seen through our packaging and the colours of our brand, we actually use handcrafted Sicilian Bells and ceramics in our treatments and rituals.
+Whilst the vibrant colors of Sicilian handicrafts can be seen through our packaging and the colors of our brand, we actually use handcrafted Sicilian Bells and ceramics in our treatments and rituals.
 These items celebrate the power of the hands, just as our handmade products and manual treatments do.

 We’ve spent some time with our bell maker and our ceramicist to share their craft...

-The space between the false bell and the mantle is filled with cement and after the cement has hardened, the mantle is lifted off the cement mould.
-The false bell under the mould is chipped away and the mould is then set over a coke fire to melt the remaining wax and to evaporate any water that has accumulated.
+The space between the false bell and the mantle is filled with cement and after the cement has hardened, the mantle is lifted off the cement mold.
+The false bell under the mold is chipped away and the mold is then set over a coke fire to melt the remaining wax and to evaporate any water that has accumulated.

 Ingots of bronze are melted by burning dry wood; they are heated to a temperature of approximately 1100°C (1150°F).
 The bronze is poured and fills the space between the false bell and the mantle.
 After being allowed to cool, the rough bell is extracted and polished with brushes and burins.